muhammadzaky09/Hotstar-Web-App-Clone-main/README.md

 # Disney Hotstar UI Clone

-1. Introduction
+## 1. Introduction

-   Project overview  : This project <br>
+### Project Overview
+This project is a clone of the Disney Hotstar UI, focusing on replicating its core features and design aspects using modern web technologies.

+### Technologies Used
+- React
+- NodeJS
-   Technologies used : React, NodeJS, Google Firebase <br>
+- Google Firebase

-2. Setup and Installation
+## 2. Setup and Installation

-   Prerequisites     : NodeJS, npm <br>
-   Installation      : 1.
-Cloning the repository <br>
-                       2. Installing dependencies ( `npm install` ) <br>
-                       3. Running the program     ( `npm start` ) <br>
+### Prerequisites
+- NodeJS
+- npm

+### Installation Steps
+1. **Cloning the Repository**: Clone the project to your local machine using Git.
+2. **Installing Dependencies**: Navigate to the project directory and run `npm install` to install required dependencies.
+3. **Running the Program**: Start the application by running `npm start`.
+This will launch the app in your default web browser.

-3. Navigation
+## 3. Navigation

+### App Features
-   The app has the features to show the movie, sign in/sign up log in/log out mechanism <br>
+The application includes features to display movies and a user authentication system for sign in/sign up and log in/log out functionalities.

-4. Code structure
+## 4. Code Structure

-   Components are stored in the `src` folder <br>
+### Components
+All components are organized within the `src` folder, providing a clean and manageable structure for development and maintenance.